 It is very important for your child to drink enough fluids.

 Eating or drinking may make your child tired.
 Feed small amounts, but more often than usual.

 If your child throws up because of coughing, wait a few minutes and try to feed your child again.

 Some asthma medicines help children with bronchiolitis.
-Your health care provider may prescribe such medicine for your child.
+Your provider may prescribe such medicines for your child.

-DO NOT give your child decongestant nose drops, antihistamines, or any other cold medicines unless your child's doctor tells you to.
+DO NOT give your child decongestant nose drops, antihistamines, or any other cold medicines unless your child's provider tells you to.

 When to Call the Doctor